TechSquareInc/intern-playbook/docs/source/intern-tasks/create-your-own-docs.md

 ## Sphinx

-[Sphinx](https://www.sphinx-doc.org/en/master/index.html) is a powerful documentation generator wrritten in Python.
+[Sphinx](https://www.sphinx-doc.org/en/master/index.html) is a powerful documentation generator written in Python.
 It takes plain-text source files, usually written in [reStructured Text](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html), but also supports [Markdown](../core-tools/learning-markdown), and converts them into html pages.
 Sphinx lets you organize your content into multiple pages, create tables of contents, and embed code examples.

 ## Read the Docs